krmanik/genanki-js/docs/documentation.md

   `fieldValues` is an array, the order of fields will be matched with the order of the `flds` in the model.
 If `fieldValues` is an object, the keys must be the names of fields in the model.
+- `tags` is an array, the array will be joined with space separated values in `Package`
 - `guid` string _(optional)_ - a stable, unique identifier for this note.
 When re-importing an updated version of this note, Anki will replace notes with matching identifiers.
 Defaults to a hash of the field values.